The 8 Major Phases of the Moon

 But it’s because of our perspective and where we are on Earth, how we see the 8 major phases of the moon.
 The moon looks bright from Earth because it’s in full sunlight.

-Overall, It’s the “day-night line” that we see from Earth that represents the 8 phases of moon.
+Overall, it’s the “day-night line” that we see from Earth that represents the 8 phases of the moon.
 And we determine the phases of the moon by how much the moon is lit up by the sun.